 Butterfleye is the only cordless option we've reviewed that offers a FHD experience.
 However, as you can see in the photo above, FHD doesn't always translate.
 During CES, we were told that Wi-Fi issues were causing a lag, but they also impacted the camera's video quality.
 Admittedly, a photograph of a video isn't the best way to share the experience, but first hand the video was grainy and in no way compared to other FHD cameras like Canary.

-Though Blink should record in 1920x1080p resolution, it may auto-adjust the resolution down while live streaming depending upon the strength of your internet connection and other factors.
+Though Butterfleye should record in 1920x1080p resolution, it may auto-adjust the resolution down while live streaming depending upon the strength of your internet connection and other factors.
 I would bet this is what happened during CES.
 Though an automatically adjusted resolution may not sound ideal, Butterfleye is intelligent in that it gives you the best user experience.
 When it adjusts, it also lowers lag times.

 Butterfleye to Enhance Home Security

 Butterfleye can technically work without power and internet.
 It does require an internet connection to upload video to the cloud, but not to function.
 If Butterfleye is not connected to the internet, it will use internal memory storage to save up to 12 hours of footage.
-When internet is restored, the footage will be sent to the cloud.
+When your internet is restored, the footage will be sent to the cloud.
 Internal storage does not impact the camera's ability to upload to the cloud.
 I asked the Butterfleye team if the internal storage was used to buffer video (potentially slowing down the upload process).
 The team acknowledged that there might be the perception that video upload speeds would be impacted, but stated that they are working to ensure this will not be the case.
 Their goal is to make the process instantaneous when viewing live video footage.

 Butterfleye also includes multiple sensors that can enhance your home's security.
 The camera detects motion, sound, and heat.
 If an event is detected, an alert will be sent to your connected phone.
 To make notifications more intelligent, Butterfleye includes Active Eye Intelligence.
 Active Eye learns and adjusts to give you smarter notifications.
 The camera can even detect the difference between a human and a pet as well as the difference between an empty room and one with activity.
+Unfortunately, facial recognition only works for paid members, but paying will make the camera a more capable home security assistant.

 The above smart features are combined with Activity Based Recording to make it easier to find relevant events when needed.
 Though the camera is always looking for trouble, it only uploads events to the cloud.
-Events being person detection, loud noises, etc.
+Events being person detection, loud noises, etc. You can use the same markers to filter footage, you can even filter footage to show you a specific face.

 From a privacy perspective, Butterfleye uses SSL encryption.
 They encrypt both pictures and video, assign each camera a unique private key, and assign a certificate used to authenticate with their server.
 Butterfleye uses Amazon Web Services to store pictures and video.